PiusNyakoojo/golang_chat_example/README.md

 to the end of the value.
 Of course this is if you clone this repository to your Desktop :)

-2) Open terminal and change directory to ne root of the project
+2) Open git bash terminal and change directory to be root of the project

 ```
 cd Desktop/golang_chat_example
 ```

-3) Open git bash terminal and enter:
+3) In the same terminal enter the command:

 ```
 go run src/server/server.go